tawmae/tawmae.github.io/stardew_valley.md

 The extension also comes with a bunch of requests

 ### Apply Buff
-Applies a buff to the player..
+Applies a buff to the player.

 ![Picture](assets/media/sd_apply_buff.png)